-Police: Man posed as Pence’s security, threatened to shoot up Madison County building
+Man sentenced for posing as Pence’s security, threatening to shoot up Madison County building

 GREENFIELD, Ind. – Police say a Greenfield man who claimed to be an undercover agent working for Vice President Mike Pence’s security detail threatened to shoot up the Madison County Government Building.